-a sample highlighting my teaching experience
+a sample highlighting my teaching experiences

 How do games play a role in connecting people?